Getting started

 The idea is to be able to quickly store and retrieve data with minimum fuss.
 With that goal in mind, the API was designed to be as frictionless as possible.
 Basically obtain an API key and use read and write endpoint with that key.
 No logins, no sign ups - just you and your data that will delete itself when you forget about it.

-Step 1: Get Your API key.
+Step 1: Get Your API token.

 See also: Generate API Key ahead of time